Sage-Bionetworks/portalsDocs/articles/provenance.md

 <img style="float: left;" src="/assets/images/Prov_web_editing.png">

-### Using R, python, or bash
+### Using command line, Python, or R

-The Synapse clients for R, python, and bash support creation and editing of provenance relationships.
+The Synapse clients for command line, Python, and R support creation and editing of provenance relationships.

 For example, create a file: